toddviola/mysqldump_cron.sh/README.md

 * Easily installed and run from the `$HOME` directory on a shared hosting account.
 * Can be configured to run as a specific MySQL user.
-* Finds and backs up muliple databases without having to be configured for each one.
+* Finds and backs up multiple databases without having to be configured for each one.
 * Saves a specified number of daily, weekly, and monthly backups of each database.

 ## Usage